 Harriett is at secondary school

-Heidi's book reviews are published in Anorak magazine and she has written her own book Lyndhurst Lightning Bolts
+Heidi is also at secondary school.
+Her book reviews are published in Anorak magazine and she has written her own book Lyndhurst Lightning Bolts

 Henry - anything about football will grab this primary school pupil!